-VOTING IN 2020 U.S. ELECTIONS
+VOTING IN 2022 U.S. ELECTIONS

 Your vote counts!
 Did you know that many U.S. elections for house and senate seats have been decided by a margin smaller than the number of ballots cast by absentee voters?
 All states are required to count every absentee ballot as long as it is valid and reaches local election officials by the absentee ballot receipt deadline.

-- Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
-For most states, you can confirm your registration and ballot delivery online.
+- Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office, and states generally send out ballots at least 30 days before primary elections.
+Most states allow you to confirm your ballot delivery online.